NetLogo/Network-Extension/README.md

 ### Notes

-Note that it is somewhat of an open question how `network:link-distance` should handle distances between two nodes that are not reachable via the network.
-Also, although these reporters were intended to support both directed and undirected networks, I'm not positive that they do in all cases.
-Also, path lengths are computed based solely on the number of hops, and there currently isn't any way to specify a "weight/distance" variable for the links.
+Although these reporters were intended to support both directed and undirected networks, I'm not positive that they do in all cases.
+More test cases are needed.

+It is an open question how `network:link-distance` should handle distances between two nodes that are not reachable via the network.

+Path lengths are computed based solely on the number of hops.
+There isn't currently any way to specify a "weight" or "distance" variable for links.

 ## Transition guide